September 11, 1946 to September 30, 1980

 In August 1961, the first of 6 brand new Canadair CL-44D "Swing-Tails" was placed in service.
 This unique airplane, in whose design Seaboard engineers had a hand, was the first modern airliner designed solely to carry freight.
 This turbine-powered "prop-jet" boasted a payload of 65,000 pounds, and could handle a single piece of freight 85 feet long.

 By 1962, the Connies were gone, and Seaboard became an all-turbine powered airline, operating across both oceans from London to Saigon.
-Within a few years, increased profits from a now all-turbine fleet allowed the company to expand and refurbish Building 178 and build a new Cargo Terminal and Operations Center on the airport which itself had recently changed its name to John F. Kennedy International.
+Within a few years, increased profits from a now all-turbine fleet allowed the company to expand and refurbish Building 178 and build a new Cargo Terminal and Operations Center (Building 260) on the airport which itself had recently changed its name to John F. Kennedy International.

 In June 1964, Seaboard inaugurated jet service with a DC-8-55 freighter leased from the Douglas Aircraft Company.
 It carried 13 pallets and a total payload of 90,000 pounds.
 In late January, 1965, Seaboard converted a chartered DC-8 into a flying news office and photo laboratory for LIFE Magazine so that they could provide timely coverage of Winston Churchill's funeral.
 Later that year, Seaboard got another DC-8-55 and by March, 1967, had six.